 How often do you think about your bike chain?
 Do you methodically clean and lube it after every ride?
 Or do you only notice when it dries out and squeaks in protest?

 A well-cared-for chain makes for a happy bike (and rider).
-Any competent home mechanic should understand how chains work, how to clean and lube them properly, what lube to use, and how to tell if they are worn.
-Here’s what you need to know.
+Every home mechanic should understand how chains work, how to clean and lube them properly, what lube to use, and how to tell if they are worn.
+Follow these tips, and your bike's drivetrain will work better and last longer.

 A bike chain is comprised of four basic components: